riceissa/issarice.com/README.md

 well, because they use special templates that are only available on some MediaWiki installations (such as the English Wikipedia).

+## Build requirements

+The following are the requirements to build the site:

+- Pandoc ≥2.0
+- pandocfilters ≥1.4.0
+- GNU Make
+- MySQL/MariaDB (for `tasklist.py`)
+- Python 3 (for `url_filter.py` and `tasklist.py`)
+- Bash (for some of the shell scripts in `generator/`)
+- Some common command-line utilities like cat, sed, and so on (used in the shell scripts)

 ## License

 The content in this repository is variously licensed.